Attorney for Commercial Drivers (CDL)

 If you have a commercial driver’s license, any civil traffic ticket, criminal traffic offense or DUI citation comes with serious consequences.

-Contact an experienced traffic defense attorney in Tampa to discuss the impact a criminal or civil traffic infraction might have on your commercial driver’s license (CDL).
+Contact an experienced traffic defense attorney in Tampa to discuss the impact a criminal or civil traffic crime or infraction might have on your commercial driver’s license (CDL).

 In many of these cases, the driver can take certain actions early in the case that may favorably impact the ultimate result.
 Act quickly to retain an attorney to assist you in fighting for the best possible result.

 Attorney for DUI Cases Involving a CDL in Tampa, FL

 The attorneys at Sammis Law Firm represent commercial drivers and CDL holders charged with DUI and othr driving offenses in the Tampa and Plant City courthouse in Hillsborough County, FL, and all of the surrounding counties throughout the greater Tampa Bay.

 Whether your DUI arrest occurred in a commercial motor vehicle or your own personal vehicle, we can help the CDL driver whether your case will be heard at the courthouse in Tampa or Plant City in Hillsborough County, in Bartow or Winter Haven in Polk County, Clearwater or St. Petersburg in Pinellas County, New Port Richey or Dade City in Pasco County, or Brooksville in Hernando County, FL.

 Call us to find out more about how you can protect your CDL license and your career as a commercial driver.
 Let us put our experience to work for you.

 Call (813) 250-0500 to discuss your case.